Darryl L. Kaelin, MD

 Dr. Kaelin specializes in neurorehabilitation with a focus on traumatic brain injury and stroke.
 He is a nationally-renowned speaker on the subjects of concussion, spasticity management and neuropharmacology.

 Darryl L. Kaelin, M.D. is a physician board certified by the American Board of Physical Medicine and Rehabilitation and American Board of Electrodiagnostic Medicine.
-He is the Medical Director of the Frazier Rehabilitation Center in Louisville, Kentucky where he manages patients with neurological trauma.
-Dr. Kaelin is also the Division Chief of Physical Medicine and Rehabilitation and an Associate Professor in the Dept. of Neurological Surgery at the University of Louisville, where he directs the clinical inpatient rotation for the Division’s residents and serves as Residency Director.
+He is the Division Chief of Physical Medicine and Rehabilitation and an Associate Professor in the Dept. of Neurological Surgery at the University of Louisville, where he directs the clinical inpatient rotation for the Division’s residents and serves as Residency Director.